The interplay between domain specialization and model size: Related work

 \subsection{Scaling laws}

-The work by Kaplan et al.~\cite{kaplan2020scalinglawsneurallanguage} proposes a power-law relationship between performance, training data, and model parameters.
-By extending the analysis from Kaplan et al. with a broader range of models, data, and hyperparameter tuning, Hoffman et al.~\cite{hoffmann2022trainingcomputeoptimallargelanguage} found that model size and token quantity scale together to achieve compute optimal training.
-The Chinchilla-70B, trained on $1.4$ trillion tokens, outperforms models with similar compute budgets but less data, supporting their scaling hypothesis.
+The work by \citet{kaplan2020scalinglawsneurallanguage} proposes a power-law relationship between performance, training data, and model parameters.
+By extending the analysis from \citet{kaplan2020scalinglawsneurallanguage} with a broader range of models, data, and hyperparameter tuning, \citet{hoffmann2022trainingcomputeoptimallargelanguage} found that model size and token quantity scale together to achieve compute optimal training.
+The Chinchilla-70B, trained on 1.4 trillion tokens, outperforms models with similar compute budgets but less data, supporting their scaling hypothesis.
 This proposed power-law remains widely accepted in the literature, supporting subsequent studies that explore scaling laws for LMs in different scenarios, including our own.

-The authors of \cite{hernandez2021scalinglawstransfer} explore transfer learning under data-constrained regimes through domain specialization with code data, starting from a model pre-trained on text.
-They propose a power-law for data transfer, demonstrating that pre-training offers compute benefits by leveraging prior knowledge acquired during the pre-training process.
+\citet{hernandez2021scalinglawstransfer} explore transfer learning under data-constrained regimes through domain specialization with code data, starting from a model pretrained on text.
+They propose a power-law for data transfer, demonstrating that pretraining offers compute benefits by leveraging prior knowledge acquired during the pretraining process.
 However, with less data constraint, transfer learning can hinder performance due to the ossification of prior knowledge.
-While this work shares certain limitations with \cite{kaplan2020scalinglawsneurallanguage}, such as the lack of learning rate tuning for each token budget \cite{hoffmann2022trainingcomputeoptimallargelanguage}, the authors observed how different training regimes can lead to changes on classic scaling laws.
+While the work by \citet{hernandez2021scalinglawstransfer} shares certain limitations with \citet{kaplan2020scalinglawsneurallanguage}, such as the lack of learning rate tuning for each token budget \citep{hoffmann2022trainingcomputeoptimallargelanguage}, the authors observed how different training regimes can lead to changes on classic scaling laws.
 Our study explores a similar scenario, focusing on the interplay between domain-specific and general training as model size increases, rather than limiting the analysis to transfer learning within a single domain.